FatemeZamanian/FatemeZamanian/README.md

   - Here is my resume 👉🏻 **[My Linkedin](https://www.linkedin.com/in/fatemezamanian)**.

-  - now i thechin python in radman departmant. ⭐️
+  - I now teach python programming at the Radman Institute 👩🏻‍🏫 💻

-  - and study about object detection
+  - And I read about object detection 👩🏻‍💻

 </details>